getsentry/sentry-docs/src/collections/_documentation/workflow/visibility.md

     level="info"
 %}

 The Events View uncovers your raw error stream for any group of projects, including environment or time range.
+To investigate a spike, select the spike in your Events View graph to narrow your timeframe.
+Drill down into any individual event to see issues related to that event.

 [{% asset visibility/events-graph.png alt="Line graph illustrating spikes in events for a project.
 Includes stack trace." %}]({% asset visibility/events-graph.png @path %})

+&nbsp;
+### Specify with Search
+Slice and dice your Issues and Events views with the updated Search.
+- Wildcards: use the `*` operator.
+For example, `user.email:*@example.com`
+- Negation: use the `!` operator to exclude terms.
+For example, `!user.email:user@example.com`
+- Advanced properties: search on advanced event properties like `stack` (including `stack.filename`, `stack.module`, etc.), as well as `geo` (including `geo.country_code`, `geo.city`, etc.).

+For more information, see the [full Search documentation]({%- link _documentation/workflow/search.md -%}).

 &nbsp;
 ## Tracing ID